trinsic-id/okapi/README.md

 # Tools and libraries for managing digital identity

-This repo constains core components used in the Trinsic SDK
+This repo contains core components used in the Trinsic SDK

 - Support for working with `did:key` method
 - Implementation of DIDComm Messaging protocol for gRPC